 Hyperhidrosis – or excessive sweating – is a condition that affects hundreds of thousands of people in the UK.
-While primary Hyperhidrosis has no known causes or triggers, secondary Hyperhidrosis is triggered by social anxiety, including situations like public speaking.
+While primary Hyperhidrosis has no known causes or triggers, secondary Hyperhidrosis is triggered by social anxiety, including situations like public speaking and presenting virtually.

-So how can you improve your view of public speaking so it doesn’t lead to nervous sweating, one of the most common speech anxiety symptoms?
+So how can you improve your mentality around public speaking so it doesn’t lead to nervous sweating, one of the most common speech anxiety symptoms?
 You must treat the cause not the symptom, and that means getting to the root of your public speaking issues.
 For many years now, we’ve been working with professional clients to tackle and tame their ‘Public Speaking Monkeys’ – those voices of self-doubt that discourage you.
-They might tell you that you’re a sweaty mess, a boring speaker or your slides are dull.
+They might tell you that you’re a sweaty mess, a boring speaker, your slides are dull or even make you believe that the audience member who “went to the toilet” has actually abandoned your presentation.

 So what are you waiting for?
 If you suffer from sweating during presentations, it’s time to take action.
 You can buy our book Taming Your Public Speaking Monkeys: Building confidence for public speaking and presentations, or you could read more about our multi-award winning one-to-one presentation coaching.